+- 5 Control panel

+- 5a On / Off switch

-- Confirmation button
+- 5b Confirmation button

 - 5c Arrow buttons

 - 5d Automatic function (not present on all models)

 - 5e Energy sources

-- Cooling level indicator
+- 5f Cooling level indicator

-- 5q Anti condensation (only for model B)
+- 5g Anti condensation (only for model B)

 Switching on the Refrigerator

 To switch on the Refrigerator, push the on/off switch and hold it for 1 second, as illustrated.
 A light on the on/off switch will turn green.